 10. Learn to love joy more than misery

 It’s quite possible that you’re in love with your misery at this very moment in time.

-I know this sounds bizarre, but I thank Sol for his article which explains this in depth more, and for the development of this thought.
+I know this sounds bizarre, but see this article which explains this concept more in depth.

 Unconsciously, I realized that I was accustoming myself too much to a miserable way of life.
 After a while, when all we know is isolation and depression, we tend to grow accustomed to this way of living.
 It becomes the norm.
 And in a sickly way, it even provides us with comfort.
 This means that when we try to break our “norm” of isolation and depression we become uncomfortable, suddenly thrown out of our comfort zone.
 This can lead to self-sabotaging behavior, and to unconscious decisions to find excuses to be comfortable in our misery again.
 Becoming aware of this can truly liberate you when learning how to survive loneliness.